 It’s important to keep yourself up to date and educated on what’s going on in today’s economy.
 Keeping up with financial current events could be as simple as spending 10 minutes every morning perusing your favorite financial website.

 You Are What You…Read?
 So Read Financial Planning Books!

 Reading Financial Planning books has the added bonus of keeping the financial health of you and your family at the forefront of your mind.
 It’s hard to go on a wasteful shopping spree when you just read an article about the 5 biggest budget mistakes and how you can avoid them!

 In addition to keeping up with the news of the financial health of the country and the world around you, it’s also important to read about personal finance.
 If you are currently struggling with debt and financial matters, I highly recommend the following books:

 - The Total Money Makeover: A Proven Plan for Financial Fitness

-This week, just spend a few minutes reading something financial each day.
+This week, I challenge you to just spend a few minutes reading something financial each day.
 The daily reminder will help you keep on track with your goals and will help keep you from being careless with your own finances.